splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 # Change configuration

-Note change change to the following config will trigger a restart of the container
+Note change change to the following config; this will trigger a restart of the container

 ```bash
 kubectl edit configmap sc4s-env-file